 Hemochromatosis causes the body to absorb too much iron from foods.
-People with hemochromatosis can minimize the symptoms and reduce the risk of complications by altering their diet to consume foods lower in iron.
+To minimize the symptoms and reduce the risk of complications, people can follow a hemochromatotis diet.

 There are two types of hemochromatosis: primary and secondary.
 Primary hemochromatosis is genetic, while secondary hemochromatosis can result from health conditions, such as liver disease and anemia.